-The FRBNY enters into transactions for the purchase of securities under agreements to resell and transactions to sell securities under agreements to repurchase as part of its monetary policy activities.
-Prior to December 17, 2015, these operations were for the purpose of further assessing the appropriate structure of such operations in supporting the implementation of monetary policy during normalization.
-From December 17, 2015 these operations have been undertaken as necessary to maintain the federal funds rate in a target range.
-In addition, transactions to sell securities under agreements to repurchase are entered into as part of a service offering to foreign official and international account holders.

-There were no material transactions related to securities purchased under agreements to resell during the years ended December 31, 2015 and 2014.
-Financial information related to securities sold under agreements to repurchase for the years ended December 31 was as follows (in millions):
+During the years ended December 31, 2015 and 2016, the FRBNY entered into reverse repurchase agreements as part of its monetary policy activities.
+From September 23, 2013 through December 16, 2015, these operations were for the purpose of further assessing the appropriate structure of such operations in supporting the implementation of monetary policy during normalization.
+Since then these operations have been undertaken as necessary to maintain the federal funds rate in a target range.
+In addition, reverse repurchase agreements are entered into as part of a service offering to foreign official and international account holders.
+Financial information related to reverse repurchase agreements for the years ended December 31, 2016 and 2015 was as follows (in millions):